caldwell-bob/assignment-10_node_mysql/README.md

 Note:  Create new department function not completed

-Run: To run, simply type NODE <filename>
+Run: To run, simply type NODE and the filename

 View:  The repo contains 3 recordings, one for each program.